 Conclusions

 Murine rodents as a study system allow us to use the high-quality M. musculus genome to begin to examine fine-scale patterns and effects of phylogenetic discordance along chromosomes.
-Our analysis reveals how discordance varies with genome biology across evolutionary timescales, as well as the limits of inference inherent to extrapolating information from a single model system to a phylogenetic sample We also demonstrate how phylogenetic discordance can mis-lead common tests for selection if only a single species tree is used.
+Our analysis reveals how discordance varies with genome biology across evolutionary timescales, as well as the limits of inference inherent to extrapolating information from a single model system to a phylogenetic sample.
+We also demonstrate how phylogenetic discordance can mislead common tests for selection if only a single species tree is used.
 Through these results, we can better understand the complexities of phylogenomic datasets and ensure that steps are taken to accommodate these details in future comparative studies.

 Materials & Methods

 Sample collection and assembly